samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase one ability score of your choice by 1, to a maximum of 30.

 ***Peerless Aim.*** When you miss with an attack roll, you can hit instead.
-Once you use this benefit, you can’t use it again until the start of your next turn.
+Once you use this benefit, you can't use it again until the start of your next turn.

 ---